Cyfarthfa Castle: History

 The castle was designed in 1824 by the architect Robert Lugar for William Crawshay II, and built at a cost of approximately £30,000 using locally quarried stone.
 The castle has 15 towers and 72 rooms.
 The mistress of the house was Rose Mary Crawshay from 1846 to the death of her husband in 1889.
 She lived until 1907 but made her home elsewhere.

 The castle was sold in 1908 to the local council, who were initially unsure as to what purpose it should be put.
 Eventually, they decided to use part of the ground floor for a museum, which still operates.
 The museum includes paintings, including two by James Inskipp.
 The rest of the building became a secondary school, and it was opened in 1913, operating as separate boys' and girls' schools.
 In 1945, they amalgamated, and in accordance with government policy the school was redesignated as a Grammar school under the name of Cyfarthfa Castle Grammar School.
 It became a comprehensive school in 1970, under the name Cyfarthfa High School.

 The Entrance Hall is one of the most elegant rooms of the house and this is where the shop and reception area are located.
 Much of the decoration has a mock-Tudor feel; the small shields around the frieze, the tall pillars round the windows, huge Gothic doors and the superb red and clear glass windows that fill the rear of the hall, all add to the imposing grandeur.
 When the house was completed in 1825, the hall was the largest room and was, undoubtedly, the room in which the Crawshays held any large functions.
 It remained the largest room in the house until the school – which occupied the vast majority of the building from 1913 – knocked smaller rooms into one and created large halls.
 The ceiling depicts the white rose of Yorkshire, the original home of the Crawshay family.

+In December 1997, the castle was one of the proposed sites for the location of the Senedd Welsh Parliament building.
+The castle would have likely seen huge renovations in order to see the construction of the Y Siambr chamber and relevant government offices, including that of the First Minister of Wales.
+However, following debate by the government, the site was rejected.